MJAS1/vidman/README.md

 the experiments, but any FireWire camera should work.

-VidMan syncs trigger codes with vertical blanks, i.e., a trigger code is written to the parallel port when the front and back buffers are swapped and a new frame appears on the screen.
+VidMan syncs trigger codes with vertical blanks, i.e., a trigger code is written to the parallel port each time a the front and back buffers are swapped and a new frame appears on the screen.
 Some problems with vsync were encountered on some older Ubuntu versions, but newer versions should be fine.
 VidMan requires a graphics card with OpenGL support.
 Some older Nvidia drivers caused the software to sometimes hang when using vsync, but this problem should be fixed on newer drivers.
 Vsync can be turned off by modifying the config file usually located at ~/.config/BECS/VidMan.conf and changing the variable vsync to false.
 However, vsync is required to make the trigger-to-stimulus delay constant.

 ## Installation